canonical/certification-docs/Self-Test_Guide-16.04.rst

 Appendix A - Installing the Server Test Suite Manually
 ======================================================

-Ordinarily, MAAS will install the Server Test Suite onto the SUT as part of the provisioning process, as described in the main body of this document.
-If the MAAS server is not configured to do this, though, you have two additional options for installing the Server Test Suite: You may use APT if the SUT has full Internet access (or at least access to a local APT repository); or you may install the Server Test Suite from a tarball that you bring with you.
+Ordinarily, MAAS will install the Server Test Suite onto the SUT as part of the provisioning process.
+If the MAAS server is not configured to do this, you have two additional options for installing the Server Test Suite: You may use APT if the SUT has full Internet access (or at least access to a local APT repository); or you may install the Server Test Suite from a tarball that you bring with you.

 Installing the Server Test Suite via APT
 ----------------------------------------

-If your lab setup has Internet access or a local APT repository with both the main Ubuntu archives and the relevant PPAs, getting the testing tools is a pretty straightforward process, because you can install the necessary tools from the Ubuntu Hardware Certification PPA.
+If your lab has Internet access or a local APT repository with both the main Ubuntu archives and the relevant PPAs, getting the testing tools is a straightforward process, because you can install the necessary tools using ``apt-get``.

 Log in to the server locally or via SSH or KVM and run the following commands::